WeblateOrg/weblate/docs/user/checks.rst

 Starting newline
 ~~~~~~~~~~~~~~~~

-Source and translation do not both start with a newline.
+*Source and translation do not both start with a newline*

 Newlines usually appear in source strings for good reason, omissions or additions
 can lead to formatting problems when the translated text is put to use.